Aims of organic farming

 In order for farmers to derive benefits from organic farming methods, consumers need to trust that the rules on organic production are being followed.
 Therefore, the EU maintains the following strict system of control and enforcement to guarantee that organics rules and regulations are being followed properly.
-As organic farming is part of a larger supply chain which encompasses food processing, distribution and retailing sectors, these are also subject to checks
+As organic farming is part of a larger supply chain which encompasses food processing, distribution and retail sectors, these are also subject to checks.

-- Each EU member appoints ‘control bodies or authorities’ to inspect operators in the organics food chain.
+- Each EU country appoints ‘control bodies or authorities’ to inspect operators in the organics food chain.
 Producers, distributors and marketers of organic products must register with their local control body before they are allowed to market their food as organic.

 - After they have been inspected and checked, they will be awarded a certificate to confirm that their products meet organic standards.